hadi16/RegexEngine/README.md

 # RegexEngine
+# authors: Alex Hadi and Chelle Plaisted

-RegexEngine is an engine to process regular expressions and approve or reject test strings.
-This is a working document to describe both how to use the engine and working remaining on the project.
+RegexEngine is an engine to process regular expressions and accept or reject test strings.

 DEPENDENCIES
-Users must have python3 installed.
+-python3
-Users must have 'click' installed (for help with the command line portion of the project):
+-'click' (for help with the command line portion of the project):
-  - on Windows: pip install click or to upgrade python -m pip install --upgrade pip
+  - on Windows: pip install click or to upgrade: python -m pip install --upgrade pip -'rstr' (for help with generating random strings for accept tests):
+  - on Windows: pip install rstr
+-'jsonschema' (for help with validating json formatting in batch mode):
+  - on Windows: pip install jsonschema

 STEPS TO RUN & EXPECTED OUTPUT
 1. Clone the project.